(SD) South Yorks & N.E.Derbyshire Area

 Phone: 01246 220373

 Find walks by Chesterfield & North East Derbyshire Group

 Chesterfield & North East Derbyshire Group Programme

 Chesterfield & North East Derbyshire Group printable Programme

-From short to long, car to bus, linear or circular, family walks, joint walks with the Derbyshire Association for the Blind etc.- you name it we do it.
+From short to long, car to bus, easy to strenuous, linear or circular, joint walks with Sight Support Derbyshire etc.- you name it we do it.

 (SD02) Doncaster Group

 The Doncaster Group walks on Tuesdays and Saturdays throughout the year, with walks on Wednesday evenings in the summer, and fortnightly on Thursdays.